practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 There I did the common triple jump of: _$ ./configure; make; sudo make install_

- At this point, it's a good idea to check the system-wide installed SDL2 resources:
+ At this point, it's a good idea to check the system-wide installed SDL2 resources, if everything went well at the prior command:

 ```
 $ sdl2-config --version